Winter Hair Survival Guide

-Get a natural bristle brush and deep condition it regularly with a hair serum, oil or leave-in conditioner, especially during the winter months.
-This way, when you comb through your hair, it gives it extra shine, but without weighing it down.
+Get a natural bristle brush and deep condition it regularly with your custom hair oil or leave-in conditioner, especially during the winter months.
+This way, when you comb through your hair, it gives it extra shine, but won’t weigh it down.

 Think about a keratin treatment